A Brief History of High-Energy Astronomy: 1900 - 1959

 ||A Naval Research Laboratory (NRL) photon counter tube, onboard a V2 rocket,

-which is sensitive only to radiation of wavelengths shorter than 10
+which was sensitive only to radiation of wavelengths shorter than 10

 Angstroms (i.e., X-rays) detects a clear signal.
-The rocket develops a
+The rocket developed a

 slow and steady 12-second roll after the first 60-seconds of its flight,

-and, once it ascends above 87 km, the X-ray detector shows a sharply
+and, once it ascended above 87 km, the X-ray detector showed a sharply

 modulated response every time the Sun is in its field of view, confirming

-that the X-rays are from the Sun: see Friedman et al.
+that the X-rays were from the Sun: see